chimney37/Othello/OthelloAWSServerless/Readme.md

 ## steps to follow from the command line:

-deploy application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.
+deploy application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line (Developer Command Prompt for VS 20XX).

 Install Amazon.Lambda.Tools Global Tools if not already installed.
 ```